mbask/fertplan/README.md

     must match one of the following crop names available.
 Partial matching is not allowed.
 Note that this implemetation of the table has separated the crop column into two features, “actual crop” and “part” (eg fruits, whole plant, and so on).
-The allowed crop names
+The available crops
     are:

 | x           |